Overview

 - Frequent or recent collaborator whom you believe cannot objectively review your work

-Authors will have the opportunity to declare COIs with (Senior) Program Committee members.
-This must be done separately for each submission.
+Authors should update their HotCRP account information to declare COIs with (Senior) Program Committee members.

 Declaring COIs prevents the specified person from reviewing a paper, thereby constraining the matching process and potentially negatively impacting review quality.
 For this reason, COIs should not be declared automatically based on a prior relationship (coauthor, friend, colleague in the same institution, etc.).